Old Exchange Building interior in 1793, from Robert Young, Old Belfast, 1896

 Hugh Higgins was a traditional Irish harper in the 18th century.
 He is said to have died in 1796 so he only just gets a place in my Long 19th Century project, looking at harpers who were active from 1792 through to 1909.

 We first meet Hugh Higgins towards the end of his life.
-In 1792 he was said to be aged 55, and he was working as a blind professional traditional Irish harper, travelling with at least one servant.
+In 1792 he was said to be aged 55, and blind, and he was working as a professional traditional Irish harper, travelling with at least one servant.
 He must have heard about the advertisements for the meeting of harpers that was planned for July 1792.

 In Belfast, 1792